The Basics to Start Replacing Your Old Vents

 How To Replace Your Old Metal Vent Covers With Custom Wood Vent Grilles

-You can give your home the look of an estate with custom wood heat and air registers for as low as $19.95 each!
+You can give your home the look of an estate with custom solid wood heat and air registers for as low as $19.95 each!

 American Wood Vents builds tens of thousands of wood vents for new home builders, carpenters and home remodeling companies every year, but we sell almost as many, just a few-at-a-time to Joe and Joann the private homeowners.
 Our simplest wood vents install so easily that little Joe Jr. or Joann Jr. could even install them.